-This mainboard has several external ports and connectors mounted on the board including the COM1 and COM2 serial ports, a Parallel port, a VGA display connector and PS/2-type keyboard and mouse ports.
+This mainboard has several external ports and connectors including the COM2 serial port, a Parallel port, a VGA display connector, a Game port for connecting a Joystick, PS/2-type keyboard and mouse ports and several audio ports.
+The audio ports include Mic, Line-In and Line-Out connectors for the onboard sound card.
+These external ports are all accessible at the rear of the computer when the mainboard is installed.